 Published:

-This guide explains the legal basis, shows which data is required depending on the legal form, and describes how automated onboarding improves compliance and conversion at the same time.
+This guide explains the legal basis, shows which data is required depending on the legal form, and describes how automated onboarding improves both compliance and conversion at the same time.

-1. What are KYC and KYB?
+1. What is KYC and KYB?

 2. Legal basis in Switzerland

-Anti-Money Laundering Act (GwG)
+Anti-Money Laundering Act (AMLA)

 GwV-FINMA and thresholds